 How Does Auditory Learning Compares to Visual Learning?

-Auditory and visual learning style are two vastly different ways of taking in information, and both are effective and both can also be combined for superb results:
+Auditory and visual learning style are two vastly different ways of taking in information.
+Both are effective and both can also be combined for superb results.

 Auditory learning involves learning best through sound and other auditory stimuli.
-Auditory learners enjoy listening, prefer spoken directions, are easily distracted, tend to remember well spoken information but struggle with visual, kinesthetic and interpersonal learning methods.
-They are also able to learn alone if necessary which brings them closer to people who employ intrapersonal learning style, i.e., solitary learners.
+Aural learners enjoy listening, prefer spoken directions, are easily distracted, tend to remember well spoken information but struggle with visual, kinesthetic and interpersonal learning methods.

 Visual learners prefer to learn through visual resources like pictures, diagrams, charts, and movies.
 Visual learners have a strong visual memory and are able to easily recall details from visual stimuli with ease.

 For example, visual learner can hear spoken instructions on how to find a restaurant right now, and 5m later they’ve already forgotten the directions.
-Whereas if they saw a map, they could picture that map inside their mind almost as if they’re holding it right in front of their eyes.
+Whereas if they saw a map, they could imagine that map inside their mind almost as if they’re holding it right in front of their eyes.

 How Does Auditory Learning Compares to Interpersonal Learning?